 TRANSFORMATION: A STORY OF CONSTANT CHANGE

-Over time, non-native grasses accidentally imported on the hooves of settlers’ cattle replaced the hillsides’ original grasses.
-And soon after, houses covered the cattle lands and the city grew up in the name of commerce and opportunity.
-Through it all, the air invisibly filled with carbon dioxide.
+Over time, non-native grasses (another colonial invader), accidentally imported on the hooves of these settlers’ cattle, pushed out the hillsides’ original grasses.
+And soon after, houses covered the cattle lands, and the city grew up in the name of commerce and opportunity.

 Today we are changing San Francisco’s landscape yet again.
 The Bernal Cut Restoration Project fights climate change by planting trees, rebuilding healthy soils and restoring the drought-tolerant native habitat.
 Our goal is to transform the Bernal Cut once again for the generations who will stand on this hillside after us.